blankoworld/makefly/doc/README.md

   * PUBLISH\_SCRIPT\_NAME: script filename used to send files from **pub** directory to a destination filled in *PUBLISH\_DESTINATION* variable.
   * SEARCH\_BAR: If set to 1, activate a search bar on ${PROJECTNAME}.
 Note that your theme should support search bar!
   * MAX\_RSS: Max RSS posts that would be fetch from your users.
   * ISSO : If set to 1, this activate a comment system on ${PROJECTNAME}.
 Note that your theme should support comment system.
-Warning: default server is isso.appspot.com which doesn't guarantee a long backup of your comments.
+Warning: default server is rave.depotoi.re which doesn't guarantee a long backup of your comments.
 More info are available [on isso project installation page](http://posativ.org/isso/docs/install/ "Go to isso webpage for more information") (fr).
   * ISSO\_URL (optional): Define a ISSO server on which send comments.
-By default **http://posativ.org/isso/**.
+For example **rave.depotoi.re/pseudo**.
   * ISSO\_MAX (optional): Define a limit for displayed comments for ISSO comment system.
-By default **2**.
+By default **3**.
   * ELI\_USER: If set, this activate a badge for identica.
 Note that your theme should support ELI widget.
 By default this functionality use IDENTICA's API.
   * ELI\_TYPE (optional): Change this to "group" to follow a group instead of a user on IDENTICA.
 By default "user".
   * ELI\_MAX (optional): Permit to choose how many statuses to display.
 On identica, this couldn't bypass the default 20 items.
 Default value: 5.